Coding-with-Callie/coding-with-callie-website/README.md

 * In the pgAdmin browser panel expand the "Servers" node
 * Right-click on the server instance and click "Connect"
 * Right-click on the "Databases" node and select "Create" > "Database"
-* In the "Database" field enter the name of your new database
+* In the "Database" field enter the name of your new database (eg. cwc_website)
 * Leave other settings as default and click "Save"
 <p>&nbsp;</p>

 ### Create and fill out .env file
-A configuration file used to store environment variables.
-These variables are used to configure settings that the application needs to run, enhancing security and providing flexibility
-* In the root directory of the api folder create a new file called .env
+* In the root directory of the api create a new file called .env
-* In the .env file add the following information replacing username and password with the correct values
+* In the .env file add the following information replacing <username>, <password> and <database-name> with the correct values

       DATABASE_HOST=localhost
-      DATABASE_USERNAME=username
-      DATABASE_PASSWORD=password
-      DATABASE_NAME=database-name
+      DATABASE_USERNAME=<username>
+      DATABASE_PASSWORD=<password>
+      DATABASE_NAME=<database-name>
 * Ensure the .env file is listed in the api .gitignore file to prevent sensitive data being commited to version control
 <p>&nbsp;</p>

 ### Run API and connect to local database
+* In your terminal move to the api directory

+      cd path/to/api/directory
-* Install frontend dependancies
+* Install api dependancies

       npm install

-npm install dotenv

-* Start the api in development mode
+* Start the api server in development mode with automatic restarts on file changes

       npm run start:dev
 <p>&nbsp;</p>